nickmuse/Millennial/_posts/2020-11-01-sports-logos.md

 image: roadies_group.jpg
 ---

-A couple of logos that I designed for the Legends of Legion Charity Football league.
+A couple of logos that I designed for the [Legends of Legion Charity Football League](https://legendsoflegion.com)

 ### Neighborhood Roadies